Start with the Secure Chain as a forwarder or shipper/importer

 My releases

-On the left-hand side of the screen there are quick filters.
+On the left side of the screen there are quick filters.
 The quick filter My releases shows all releases for which your organisation represents a role in the Secure Chain.

 Filters

-The following filter options help you quickly clarify what status your cargo is in:
+The following filter options help you quickly clarify in which status your cargo is:

-• Import manifest: Here we show whether the B/L data has already been made available by the cargo agent
+• Import manifest: Here we show whether the B/L data has already been made known by the cargo agent

-• Secure Chain actions: For example, you can filter for B/Ls for which your organisation has not yet received a commercial release, or for which your organisation still needs to carry out an action (nominate or authorise).
+• Secure Chain actions: For example, you can filter on B/Ls for which your organisation has not yet received a commercial release, or for which your organisation still needs to perform an action (nominating or authorising).
 The image below shows the 4 filters available for the Secure Chain

 Cargo Controller filters Vertrouwensketen acties.jpg